wp-plugins/microblog-poster/readme.txt

     6. Now you can copy your token key and token secret.
-    Coupled with the App key and App secret you've got previously you can configure your plurk.com account on MicroblogPoster plugin.
+    Coupled with the App key and App secret you've got previously you can configure your plurk account on MicroblogPoster plugin.

 **facebook.com accounts**